ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

   - tree_head_signature: A TreeHeadSignature as defined in
     {{!RFC6962}} Section 3.5 for the above data.

+// dkg: this seems like it is missing any sort of log identifier.  presumably auditors can work on multiple logs.

+// dkg: there seems to be no indication of which STHs to include, and for how long.

 # Security considerations

 ## Privacy considerations

-The most sensitive relationships in the CT ecosystem are the relationships between HTTP clients and HTTP servers.
+The most sensitive relationships in the CT ecosystem are the relationships between HTTPS clients and HTTPS servers.
 Client-server relationships can be aggregated into a network graph with potentially serious implications for correlative de-anonymisation of clients and relationship-mapping or clustering of servers or of clients.